ShayneJaya/FAMILY_TREE/README.md

 - Drop your images into assets/img/portraits/ following naming conventions
 - Tweak styles in assets/css/styles.css as desired

-Live Server Notes
-- Right-click index.html → Open with Live Server
-- If your JSON files don’t load, check the browser console for fetch errors (CORS or path issues)
-- Keep data files under the same workspace so Live Server can serve them

 Roadmap (optional enhancements)
 - Add a printable pedigree view